MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2013/20130628-save-network-bandwidth-by-using-out-of-band-initial-replication-method-in-hyper-v-replica.md

     * **Failover Hyper-V Cluster** –ensure the external media is connected directly to the **Owner Node** of the replica VM or copy the data from the external media to cluster shared volume.
   2. On the Replica VM, complete the OOB IR process by choosing **Replication - > Import Initial Replica…** from the context menu as shown below
     <!-- [![Img3](https://msdnshared.blob.core.windows.net/media/TNBlogsFS/prod.evol.blogs.technet.com/CommunityServer.Blogs.Components.WeblogFiles/00/00/00/50/45/metablogapi/2100.Img3_thumb_618C2608.jpg)](https://msdnshared.blob.core.windows.net/media/TNBlogsFS/prod.evol.blogs.technet.com/CommunityServer.Blogs.Components.WeblogFiles/00/00/00/50/45/metablogapi/4885.Img3_044D5DC6.jpg) -->
-  3. Provide the location of the VM’s initial copy.
+  3. Provide the location of the VM's initial copy.
 You can recognize the folder in which the replica is stored by checking for the folder name which starts with the name of your VM.
 In my case the VM was called **SQLDB_MyApplication** and the folder name is    D:\VMInitialReplica\ **SQLDB_MyApplication** _A60B7520-724D-4708-8C09-56F6438930D9.
-  4. Click on ‘ **Complete Initial Replication** ’ to import the initial copy and merge it with the placeholder VM.
+  4. Click on ' **Complete Initial Replication** ' to import the initial copy and merge it with the placeholder VM.
 Once the import is completed the Replica VM has been created.
   5. From this point onwards your VM is protected and will allow you to perform operations like Failover and Test Failover.